 Don’t Hire Now and Think Later

-The last thing you should do from a financial perspective is go on a hiring spree and then only think through the consequences of doing so later.
+The last thing you should do from a financial perspective is go on a hiring spree and then only think through the consequences of doing so later in dealing with the legal process.
 That kind of mentality can lead to a whole lot of unnecessary problems that you don’t want or need to be dealing with.
 Make sure any legal hire you make is properly considered from a financial point of view.

 Cheap Layers Might not Offer Good Value